 Anteverted Uterus

 An Anteverted Uterus is a forward-tilted position of the uterus, where it leans towards the bladder.
 This is the most common uterine position and is seen in approximately 70% to 75% of women.
 This position of the uterus is considered to be normal.
-Your uterus can tilt at varying ranges.
-An Anteverted Uterus approaches your uterus, tilts forward at your cervix and points towards your abdomen.
-You’re normally born with your uterus in this position, similar to the colouration of your skin and the form of your face.
-Typically, the size of an Anteverted Uterus is about 7.6 cm in length, 4.5 cm in width, and 3 cm in thickness.
+Anatomically, the uterus measures about 7.6 cm in length, 4.5 cm in width, and 3 cm in thickness.
+This position is typically congenital—you are born with it, just like you inherit other traits such as facial structure or skin tone.
 Despite its position, an Anteverted Uterus usually does not affect bladder function or cause frequent urination.
-However, some women might experience abdominal or pelvic pain.
-Importantly, this position does not impact fertility or sexual intercourse.
-Pregnancy complications are not typically associated with an Anteverted Uterus, making it a benign variation of normal anatomy.
+An Anteverted Uterus does not typically cause symptoms, affect bladder function, or interfere with fertility or sexual activity.

-Also Read: Things to Keep in Mind while Pregnancy
+Also Read: Things to Keep in Mind while Pregnant

 Symptoms of Anteverted Uterus

 Most women with an Anteverted Uterus experience no symptoms, living their lives unaware of their uterine position.
 However, in some cases, women might experience abdominal or pelvic discomfort, particularly during menstruation.
 Some might notice pain during intercourse or feel pressure on the bladder, though this is rare.
 Additionally, menstrual irregularities, such as heavier or more painful periods, can sometimes occur.
-It’s important to note that these symptoms are not exclusive to an Anteverted Uterus and could indicate other underlying conditions.
-Consulting a gynaecologist is crucial for an accurate diagnosis.
+These symptoms are not exclusive to an anteverted uterus and may indicate other conditions like fibroids, endometriosis, or infections.
+Always consult a gynaecologist for proper evaluation.

 Causes of Anteverted Uterus

 The anteverted position of the uterus is typically a natural position of the uterus in your body and not a disease or condition.
-Here are the factors that decide whether or not you’ll have
+Contributing factors include:

 • Genetics: Genetic factors play a role.
 Some women are born with an anteverted uterine position due to their genetic makeup.